software-mansion-labs/expo-horizon/expo-quest-location/README.md

 - Without `EXPO_HORIZON` → Falls back to the default `expo-location` behavior (Google Play Services Location API).
 - On iOS → The `EXPO_HORIZON` flag has no effect; behavior is always the same as `expo-location`.

+> [!IMPORTANT]
+> The `EXPO_HORIZON` version is intended specifically for Meta Quest devices.
+Using it on standard Android devices is not recommended, as certain features may be unsupported or behave differently.

 This ensures compatibility across Quest, standard Android devices, and iOS.

+## Additional features
+- `Location.isQuest()` → Returns `true` if the device is a Meta Quest device.

 ## Features supported on Meta Quest